zauberwild/Arduino_Controller/README.md

 ## 3D-Printing and Assembly

 All the necessary .stl-files are in /cad/final.
 You can also find the Fusion 360 and STEP files there.
 For the printing I used an Anycubic I3 Mega, with silver PLA on 0.12mm layer height.
+All parts together took a little bit more than 24 hours, test pieces not included.

-The breakout boar should fit on the standoffs of the lower side part.
-The push-buttons belong in the upper part behind the shoulder buttons and are wired without any resistor, because we are using INPUT_PULLUP.
+The breakout board should fit on the standoffs of the lower side part.
+The Led goes under the breakout board in it's hole and might needs to glued.
+It's then connected to GND and the Led-Pin via a resitor.
+The push-buttons belong in the upper part behind the shoulder buttons and are wired without any resistor, because we are using the internal INPUT_PULLUP.
 The micro-controller and jumper connectors belong in the upper part between the shoulder buttons.
-Images of the assembly and wiring are in the /media/assembly folder.
+Images of the assembly and wiring diagram are in the /media/assembly folder.

 ## Source-Code

 ### Arduino-Sketch for the controller

 The sketch is pretty simple and straightforward.
-There's one function, `blinkLed()`, everything else is done inside `void loop(){}` :
+There's one function, `blinkLed()`, everything else is done inside `void loop(){}` in that order:

 1. read any incoming serial data
 2. read inputs